MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/best-practices.md

    *Two shapes are nearly overlapping, causing the Z-fighting effect*

-- Increasing the distance between geometry faces by a small amount will resolve the flickering issues in most cases.
+- Increasing the distance between geometry faces by a small amount resolves the flickering issues in most cases.

 ## Flip inverted face normals